kode-ninja/sw/README.md

 #### In-memory data store
 To optimize `playlist:get` requests, the playlist can be loaded into memory (from DB) and serve clients from memory
-- This solution will reduce DB load (less queries will hit the DB).
+- This solution will reduce DB load (fewer queries will hit the DB).
 - Each change to the playlist (i.e. `playlist:remove`, `playlist:add`) should then be applied both to DB **and** memory store, while updating the DB can occur async (eventual consistency).

 #### Multiple Socket.IO servers (nodes)